itucsdb1520/itucsdb1520/docs/user/member2.rst

 You can add a new engine.

-Add Country Page
+Engine Update Page
 ^^^^^^^^^^^^^^^^

 .. figure:: engine_up.png
    :scale: 60 %
    :align: left

 You can update a existing engine.

-At Delete page you can do delete operations with Engine,Creator or Cars names.

 Delete Page
 ^^^^^^^^^^^^^^^^

+At Delete page you can do delete operations with Engine,Creator or Cars names.

 .. figure:: delete_all.png
    :scale: 60 %